Community Forge

 The design should prioritize functional and social adjacencies to create a cohesive and efficient community.

-• Housing & Green Spaces: Housing units should be located in close proximity to light wells, atriums, or other sources of natural light to improve air quality and resident well-being.
+• Housing & Green Spaces: Housing units should be located near light wells, atriums, or other natural light sources to improve air quality and resident well-being.

 • Retail & Services: Cluster retail and services to create a vibrant "main street" effect, ensuring easy access for all residents.